MarkPearlCoZa/Talk_AgileAintGonnaSaveYou/script.md

 #### Enemies

-* People who do their own thing
+* People who do their own thing, believe that they are good enough *
-* Business that is always asking you to take a shortcut

 ### Approach